DianZzzz/DianZzzz.github.io/_finance/CFA/Capital-Market-Expectations.md

 - Data available from third parties.
 Easy to track.

 #### Disadvantages
-- History subject to frequent revision.
+- History subject to frequent revision
+- Overfitted in sample.
+Likely overstates forecast accuracy.
 - “Current” data not reliable as input for historical analysis.
 - Can provide false signals.
 - May provide little more than binary (no/yes) directional guidance.